Skip to main content

 The Electricity Calculator converts appliance power (in watts) and your usage pattern into energy use measured in kilowatt-hours (kWh).
 It then multiplies that kWh by your electricity rate to estimate cost.
 You can also include a daily supply charge and optional tax or VAT to get a complete picture of your bill for the selected period.

-How the calculation works
+How to do the electricity calculation work

 At the core of energy billing is the kWh: one kilowatt used for one hour.
 If your device uses 1200 watts (1.2 kW) for 3 hours, that’s 3.6 kWh.
 The calculator scales this by the number of identical devices and by the number of days in your billing period to show total consumption and cost.